The man behind The Grueling Truth - Where Legends Speak

 John Tate earned a Silver Medal after losing by first-round K.O. to Cuban legend Teofilo Stevenson in the 1976 Olympics.
 No shame in that as Stevenson was the most dominating Heavyweight amateur in boxing history.
 Tate won a portion of the Heavyweight title when he beat South African Gerrie Coetzee in Coetzee’s homeland.
 In his first defense, he dominated Mike Weaver for almost the entire fight.
 I say almost the entire fight because Weaver caught Tate with time running out and knocked him out at the end of the 15th round.
 Tate was never the same.

 Tyrell Biggs won the Gold Medal in 1984 by beating future legend Lennox Lewis in the quarter-finals and Francesco Damiani in the final.
 The Boycott did leave his medal tarnished of course because the legendary Stevenson was not there.
-As a Pro, he got a shot at Mike Tyson’s title in 1987 and was brutally knocked out in the seventh round.
+Like a Pro, he got a shot at Mike Tyson’s title in 1987 and was brutally knocked out in the seventh round.

 Pick – 1976 is a tough one.
 Biggs did win Gold while Tate won Bronze.
 Tate had to fight a prime Stevenson though and Biggs didn’t have to face Stevenson.
 Plus Tate did win a portion of the Heavyweight title.